ScanMountGoat/xc3_lib/xc3_tex/README.md

 # xc3_tex
-A command line tool for converting and replacing texture files for Xenoblade X, Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3.
+A command line tool for converting and replacing texture files for Xenoblade Chronicles X, Xenoblade Chronicles 1 Definitive Edition, Xenoblade Chronicles 2, Xenoblade Chronicles 3, and Xenoblade Chronicles X Definitive Edition.

 xc3_tex supports converting proprietary in game texture formats to and from a variety of common formats like DDS or PNG.
 Using DDS is strongly recommended since it can preserve all the original texture array layers, depth slices, and mipmaps.